agcomphr25/EPOCH-v83/replit.md

 # EPOCH v8 - Manufacturing ERP System

 ## Overview
-EPOCH v8 is a comprehensive Manufacturing ERP system tailored for small manufacturing companies specializing in customizable products.
+EPOCH v8 is a comprehensive Manufacturing ERP system for small manufacturing companies specializing in customizable products.
 It aims to streamline operations, enhance efficiency, and improve scalability through end-to-end order management, inventory tracking, an employee portal, and quality control workflows.
 The system is a full-stack TypeScript PWA with a React frontend and Express backend, deployable to web and mobile platforms.
 Key capabilities include a robust Bill of Materials (BOM) system, Google OAuth integration, a global search function, and a comprehensive Parts List Management System.
 The business vision is to be the leading ERP solution for small-to-medium customizable product manufacturers.

 ## User Preferences
 Preferred communication style: Simple, everyday language.